ECSlidingViewController/ECSlidingViewController/Examples/TransitionFun/README.md

 }
 ```

-This guide won't get into the specifics of how to use UIKit Dynamics, but you can see that we have an attachment and push behavior that depends on the speed and direction the user throws the top view.
+This guide won't get into the specifics of how to use UIKit Dynamics, but you can see that we have a gravity and push behavior that depends on the speed and direction the user throws the top view.

 At this point, our `UIDynamicAnimator` object takes over and updates the top view frame.
 We need to know when it is done so that we can tell our transition context that we finished or cancelled the transition.
 We are the delegate of the `UIDynamicAnimator` so we can implement `dynamicAnimatorDidPause:` to know when the dynamic animator is done.